-Upon power-up or at power-down, while VCC is below VCC(min), (See "Power-up Power-down Timing Requirements"), all operations are disabled and no instructions are recognized.
-During power-up, after the VCC voltage exceeds VCC(min) and tVSL has elapsed, all program and erase related instructions are further disabled for a time delay of tPUW.
+Upon power-up or at power-down, the W25M02GW will maintain a reset condition while VCC is below the threshold value of VWI, (See Power-up Timing and Voltage Levels and Figure 30a).
+While reset, all operations are disabled and no instructions are recognized.
+During power-up and after the VCC voltage exceeds VWI, all program and erase related instructions are further disabled for a time delay of tPUW.
 This includes the Write Enable, Program Execute, Block Erase and the Write Status Register instructions.
 Note that the chip select pin (/CS) must track the VCC supply level at power-up until the VCC-min level and tVSL time delay is reached, and it must also track the VCC supply level at power-down to prevent adverse command sequence.
 If needed a pull-up resister on /CS can be used to accomplish this.

 After power-up the device is automatically placed in a write-disabled state with the Status Register Write Enable Latch (WEL) set to a 0.
-A Write Enable instruction must be issued before a Program Execute, Block Erase or Bad Block Management instruction will be accepted.
+A Write Enable instruction must be issued before a Program Execute.
+Block Erase or Bad Block Management instruction will be accepted.
 After completing a program or erase instruction the Write Enable Latch (WEL) is automatically cleared to a write-disabled state of 0.